How to Play Dreidel

 RULES FOR HOW TO PLAY:

-Each player gets 10 play pieces (these can be pennies, M&Ms, paper clips), and each person puts one of their pieces in the middle.
+Each player gets 10 play pieces (these can be pennies, M&Ms, paper clips), and each person puts one of his or her pieces in the middle.
 Everyone goes around and spins the dreidel.
 Depending on which letter the dreidel lands determines how many pieces one collects from the middle.

 • When the dreidel stops on Nun, everything remains the same.